-To determine whether an aspect is material, a combination of internal and external factors has been used.
-In the matrix below, the materiality of aspects have been ranked according to the following criteria:
+To determine whether a topic is material, a combination of internal and external factors has been used.
+In the matrix below, the materiality of topics have been ranked according to the following criteria:

 1. Influence on stakeholder decisions:

 In the matrix below, the shaded area visualizes the measurable material aspects included in this report.

 Material aspects (per category):

 1. Economic performance of the company

 2. Promotion of social and economic development in the community